'Big Brother 18' Stars Nicole Franzel, Victor Arroyo Make Big Move: What's The Latest From The 'BB18' Pair?

 Nicole Franzel won Big Brother 18 in her second appearance on the CBS series and she found romance during both her first and second stints on the show.
 While both of those initial relationships faded, she once again fell for a Big Brother co-star recently and this time it seems that it’s the real deal.
-What’s the latest for Nicole and her beau Victor Arroyo?
+What’s the latest for Nicole and her beau, Victor Arroyo?

 Franzel fell for co-star Hayden Voss during Season 16 and the two Big Brother stars were able to transition their relationship into a long-distance romance once the season ended.
 They stayed together for quite some time, but Nicole stunned BB18 viewers when she entered the house single again with little mention of what happened to her romance with Hayden.

-The Big Brother 18 star hit it off with Corey Brooks and the two spent a lot of quality time together outside of the house.
+The Big Brother 18 star hit it off with Corey Brooks, and the two spent a lot of quality time together outside of the house.
 However, things fell apart a few months later.
 Luckily, it looks like the third time is the charm.
 A few months ago, Nicole and BB18 co-star Victor Arroyo reconnected and it looks like this relationship may go the distance.

 The two BB18 stars spent Halloween together and Arroyo joined Franzel in Nashville for her exciting gig as a red carpet correspondent for the Country Music Awards.
 Not only were Nicole and Victor together in Nashville, but fans learned from an Instagram live story of Franzel’s that the Tennessee visit was the beginning of a big move for the Big Brother 18 lovebirds.